Xunius/Menotexport/README.md

 - Possible follow-ups one can do: re-format the extracted txts to PDFs, docs or sync into your Evernote account, will probably implement these in a later version.
 - To batch upload to **Evernote**, check out this repo: [txt2evernote](https://github.com/Xunius/txt2evernote).
+- If you encounter an error `from pdfminer.pdfdocument import PDFDocument
+ImportError: No module named pdfdocument`, make sure the *pdfminer* module version is 2014+ and try again.

 ## Dependencies